unman/shaker/tailscale/README.md

 Changes to `/rw/config/rc.local` are written using `file.append` to start tailscaled and bring up Tailscale.
 To make sure that configuration changes are kept after a qubes restart, [bind-dirs](https://www.qubes-os.org/doc/bind-dirs/) is used.
 The configuration file is created using `file.managed`

+## Installing to existing templates, and existing qubes.

+You can add Tailscale to an existing template:
+`sudo qubesctl --skip-dom0 --show-output --targets=TEMPLATE_NAME state.apply tailscale.install`

+You can add the service to an existing qube, where Tailscale is installed in the base template:
+`sudo qubesctl --skip-dom0 --show-output --targets=QUBE_NAME state.apply tailscale.configure`
+If the qube is running, restart it after configuration is complete.